Medal of Honor recipients visit patients, staff at Walter Reed

 |0

-This work, Medal of Honor recipients visit patients, staff at Walter Reed [Image 8 of 8], by Bernard Little, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Medal of Honor recipients visit patients, staff at Walter Reed, by Bernard Little, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.